-SCSM Proforma
+SM Proforma

-This form can be used to support you in completing your application for SCSM.
-Please remember that the SCSM is about the Learning Provider overall and the approaches they take to any CLD learning.
-It is not about an individual CLD programme or course.
+This form can be used to support you in completing your application for SM.
+Please remember that the SM is about the Learning Provider overall and the approaches they take to any CLD learning/training for practitioners (practitioners includes staff and volunteers of the organisations).
+It is not about an individual CLD programme or course or about the learning offer for learners/beneficiaries (young people, adult learners, community members).
 If you would like a copy of a completed sample submission please contact the Approval Officer.